LuWild/MasterThesis/README.md

 ## Introduction

 The easiest start is to use `main.py`.
-Create a arrival curve and service curve:
+Create an arrival curve and a service curve:

 ```python
 tb1 = TokenBucketArrivalCurve(rate=2.0, burst=3)